mozilla/pkipolicy/rootstore/policy.md

-To request that its certificate(s) be added to Mozilla's root program a CA SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificates" component of the "mozilla.org" product.
+To request that its certificate(s) be added to Mozilla's root program a CA SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificate Root Program" component of the "NSS" product.
 Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]", provides further details about how to submit a formal request.
 The request MUST be made by an authorized representative of the subject CA, and